| Inside this Issue:

 before the deal was announced, will issue 9.4 million shares of stock to eRoom

 shareholders and pay $12.6 million in cash.
-Microsoft

 Strikes $96M Deal To Buy Mapping Firm Microsoft has announced it will